Robert Levine: Mary Tyler Moore’s Husband Remained By Her Side But Out Of The Spotlight

 While their relationship has been strong for 30 years, Mary Tyler Moore and her husband seemed a bit of a mismatch.
 Moore was front-and-center, one of Hollywood’s most beloved stars.
 Levine was much quieter, with reputation as a cardiologist but decidedly not a celebrity.

-Robert Levine was just 30 when he walked the aisle with the 45-year-old Moore.
-As People noted in a report at the time of their wedding, Mary Tyler Moore had seen her share of hardship in the years leading up to her third marriage.
+Robert Levine was also just 30 when he walked the aisle with the 45-year-old Moore.
+As People magazine noted in a report at the time of their wedding, Mary Tyler Moore had seen her share of hardship in the years leading up to her third marriage.
 Her 21-year-old sister, Elizabeth, died of a drug overdose in 1978 and two years later her only child, 24-year-old Richard Meeker, took his life.

 Moore’s 18-year marriage to NBC chairman Grant Tinker had also just come to an end in 1981.